 Sprouts are great for adding a bit of flavor or crunch to a salad or sandwich, and can really boost the nutritional value of your meal.
 For example, one cup of bean sprouts provides 119% of your daily Vitamin C, and broccoli sprouts are considered by nutritionists to be a "cancer-fighting superfood" due to high levels of phytochemicals (mainly sulphorophanes).

-- Wide mouth jar (I like Mason canning jars, but you can reuse a jar from peanut butter or pasta sauce, too.
+- Wide mouth jar (We like Mason canning jars, but you can reuse a jar from peanut butter or pasta sauce, too.
 Just wash it very well.)

 - Sprouting seeds

 - Bowl with lid or plastic storage bag for storing sprouts

 The important thing to note about buying seeds for sprouting is that you should look for seeds specifically labeled as "sprouting seeds" or "for sprouting."
 The reason behind this is that they have been cleaned well and are pathogen-free.
 Sometimes you can find packets of sprouting seeds in garden centers, but if not, check your favorite seed catalog; many now sell sprouting seed.

 As far as varieties go, you may be surprised at how many types of veggies you can eat as sprouts.
 Most of us are familiar with alfalfa sprouts and bean sprouts, but consider radish sprouts, beet sprouts, pea sprouts, and sunflower.

 In general, any plant from which you might eat the stems and leaves is a good option for sprouting.
 Plants from which you only eat the fruits (such as tomatoes and peppers) won't work.